nWODT-Cobalt/uxa/Documents/Tools & Techniques/Tools & Techniques.md

 Fed by `Communication Guidelines` et al; doing QA on write-ups and design files.

+Update: hack with Chat GPT or Claude

 ### AI conversation prototyper

 How to visually sketch conversational flows (including branching, conditionality, parameterization etc).
 Then how to have it interactive.
 Then live, hooked to a real service.

 Ideally x-raying intents, who provides what data/services etc.

+### Allocation table builder

+Visualize what's been moved, merged, split, renamed, added or deleted between 2 lists of 10–100 items.

 ### Color System